 Examples of conditions that benefit from a functional medicine approach include: low energy, diabetes, high cholesterol, arthritis, indigestion/IBD, hormone dysfunctions, asthma, skin conditions, PMS, headaches.

-Dr. Snider is a certified functional medicine practitioner and has a Masters degree in Human Nutrition and Functional Medicine.
+Dr. Snider is a certified functional medicine practitioner, IFMCP and CFMP, and she has a Masters degree in Human Nutrition and Functional Medicine.

 Call Dr. Snider to book your complimentary consultation